longevityframework/longevity/manual/subdomain/limitations.md

 Just keep in mind that, whatever possibilities we allow for, longevity has the following requirements:

-- The list of properties that a persistent, embeddable, or key values contains must be clearly defined.
+- The list of properties that a persistent, components, or key value contains must be clearly defined.
-- We must be able to retrieve a property value from a persistent, embeddable, or key value.
+- We must be able to retrieve a property value from a persistent, component, or key value.
-- We must be able to construct a new persistent or embeddable from a complete set of property values.
+- We must be able to construct a new persistent, component, or key value from a complete set of property values.

 Case classes are quite convenient things for fulfilling the requirements we have.
 They also seem a natural choice for modeling out